Chevy and GM Recall Lawyers

 Find out if your vehicle is affected by the Takata airbag recall.

-Contact our Experienced Automobile Recall Lawyers For a Free Consultation at 1-888-603-3636 or by Clicking Here
+Contact our Experienced Automobile Recall Lawyers For a Free Consultation at 1-888-603-3636 or by using the form on the right or by Clicking Here

 In the past five years, our Motor Vehicle Recall Lawyers Defect Lawyers have recovered more than $1 Billion in compensation for clients injured or killed as a result of automobile design and manufacturing defects throughout Texas and across the United States.